luisg1119/Guerrero-Luis-Portfolio/README.md

 ---

-Within the following repository you will find:
+Within the following repository you will find
 	* [A Little About Myself](#A)
 	* [Resume](#resume)
 	* [College Transcripts](#college)